-Aggregate Turnover of M/s Kanu Fabrication Particulars ₹ a) Supply of ceramic products at Kolkata (earthen pot and clay lamps) 15,00,000 b) Inward supplies on which tax is payable on reverse charge basis C) Supply of machine parts to Kolkata 3,00,000 d) Value of taxable supply to Patna branch 4,00,000 Value of branch transfer taxable items to Ranchi without any 2,50,000 e) consideration (payment) Aggregate Turnover 24,50,000
+Aggregate Turnover of M/s Kanu Fabrication Particulars ₹ a) Supply of ceramic products at Kolkata (earthen pot and clay lamps) 15,00,000 b) Inward supplies on which tax is payable on reverse charge basis c) Supply of machine parts to Kolkata 3,00,000 d) Value of taxable supply to Patna branch 4,00,000 ۱۵ Value of branch transfer taxable items to Ranchi without any 2,50,000 e) consideration (payment) 2,50,000 Aggregate Turnover 24,50,000

 - 1. Supply of ceramic products (earthen pot and clay lamps) is non taxable items i.e. included in the definition of exempt supply.
-Hence includable. - 2. value of inward supply on which tax is payable on reverse charge basis is not supply made by him and hence not includable in aggregate turnover and specially excluded from the definition of aggregate turnover.

-- 3. Supply of machine parts to Kolkata includable in aggregate turnover - 4.
+Hence includable. - 2. value of inward supply on which tax is payable on reverse charge basis is not supply made by him and hence not includable in aggregate turnover and specially excluded from the definition of aggregate turnover. - 3.
+Supply of machine parts to Kolkata includable in aggregate turnover - 4.
 Value of taxable supplies to Patna branch includable in aggregate turnover - 5.
-Value of branch transfer by Kolkata to Ranchi without any payment consideration Includable in aggregate turnover. (clause 2 of schedule 1 of CGST Act) - 5.
-Mr Prakash a dealer made the inter-state supply of goods and services based at Indore furnishes the following information for the Financial Year 2018 19
+Value of branch transfer by Kolkata to Ranchi without any payment consideration Includable in aggregate turnover.

+5. Mr. Prakash a dealer made the inter-state supply of goods and services based at Indore furnishes the following information for the Financial Year 2018 - 19